syscoin/syscoinjs-lib/README.md

 **NOTE**: We use Node Maintenance LTS features, if you need strict ES5, use [`--transform babelify`](https://github.com/babel/babelify) in conjunction with your `browserify` step (using an [`es2015`](https://babeljs.io/docs/plugins/preset-es2015/) preset).

 **WARNING**: iOS devices have [problems](https://github.com/feross/buffer/issues/136), use atleast [buffer@5.0.5](https://github.com/feross/buffer/pull/155) or greater,  and enforce the test suites (for `Buffer`, and any other dependency) pass before use.

-### Typescript or VSCode users
-Type declarations for Typescript are included in this library.
-Normal installation should include all the needed type information.

 ## Examples
 If you are looking to generate addresses, use WIFs or anything specific around crafting or doing blockchainy things not related to transaction creation, you may use [bitcoinjs-lib](https://github.com/bitcoinjs/bitcoinjs-lib) and use the Syscoin network parameters (see obtaining Syscoin Network example below).